rezual/nge_2_re/CONTRIBUTING.md

 		- Do Not: `JA` to `Jet Alone`
 	2. **Periods:** Common acronyms should OMIT periods.
 Non-common/Eva acronyms should maintain periods.
 		- Common acronyms: `TV`, `DNA`, `WC`, `UN`, `US`/`USA`
-		- Uncommon acronyms: `A.T.`, `J.A.`
+		- Uncommon/Eva acronyms: `A.T.`, `J.A.`
 4. **Abbreviations:**
 	If it's a common word, keep the abbreviation and the period.
 	For non-common/Eva words, keep the abbreviation but leave out the period.
-	- Do: Prog Knife
+	- Do: `Prog Knife`
-	- Do Not: Prog.
-Knife
+	- Do Not: `Prog.
+Knife`
-	- Do Not: Progressive Knife
+	- Do Not: `Progressive Knife`
-	Rationale:
+	Rationale for omitting the period on non-common/Eva words:
 	- Usually abbreviations are used for very common words,
-	- but Progressive is not common.
-So if one writes prog. it looks like a sentence end,
+	- but `Progressive` is not common.
+So if one writes `prog.` it looks like a sentence end,
 	- and as such is jarring.
 5. **Word Casing:**
-	Actions should be normal sentences,
+	Actions should be sentence cased,
 	- Examples: `Open the door` and `Press button`
 	But items and attack names should be capitalized,
 	- Examples: `Ultra Spin Kick`, `Lightning Storm`, `Cold Pizza`
 6. **Recurring settled translations:**
 	- These are phrases that may appear often, and it was decided that a more natural translation should be used:
-		- 1. 心の迷宮 (kokoro no meikyuu): literally "emotional maze", but instead go with "labyrinth of the heart"
+		- 1. `心の迷宮` `(kokoro no meikyuu)`: literally "emotional maze", but instead go with "labyrinth of the heart"
-		- 2. Keel Lorenz, or Kiel Lorenz?
-Go with Kiel to be in-line with the most recent official translation of Kiel in the `Evangelion Chronicle`, and it's the more realistic German name.
+		- 2. `Keel Lorenz`, or `Kiel Lorenz`?
+Go with `Kiel Lorenz` to be in-line with the most recent official translation of `Kiel` in the `Evangelion Chronicle`, and it's the more realistic German name.
+		- 3. `Senpai` or `Sempai`: Go with `Senpai` since it's the more common spelling.
 7. **Angel Ordinals:**
 	In the `.evs` files, you'll see `第$d使徒` for "The `$d` Angel."
 The `$d` just fills in a plain integer, and in Japanese the Kanji `第` makes the integer that follows it an ordinal.
 When translating, this doesn't work since it'll become `The 4 Angel` instead of `The 4th Angel`.
 	For now, go with `$dth`.
 We can revisit it by trying to modify the game code to generate the suffix properly later.